Niels Bohr: Bohr model

-Institute of Physics
+Institute of Theoretical Physics

-In April 1917 Bohr began a campaign to establish an Institute of Theoretical Physics.
+In April 1917, Bohr began a campaign to establish an Institute of Theoretical Physics.
 He gained the support of the Danish government and the Carlsberg Foundation, and sizeable contributions were also made by industry and private donors, many of them Jewish.
 Legislation establishing the institute was passed in November 1918.
 Now known as the Niels Bohr Institute, it opened on 3 March 1921, with Bohr as its director.
 His family moved into an apartment on the first floor.
-Bohr's institute served as a focal point for researchers into quantum mechanics and related subjects in the 1920s and 1930s, when most of the world's best known theoretical physicists spent some time in his company.
-Early arrivals included Hans Kramers from the Netherlands, Oskar Klein from Sweden, George de Hevesy from Hungary, Wojciech Rubinowicz from Poland and Svein Rosseland from Norway.
+Bohr's institute served as a focal point for researchers into quantum mechanics and related subjects in the 1920s and 1930s, when most of the world's best-known theoretical physicists spent some time in his company.
+Early arrivals included Hans Kramers from the Netherlands, Oskar Klein from Sweden, George de Hevesy from Hungary, Wojciech Rubinowicz from Poland, and Svein Rosseland from Norway.
 Bohr became widely appreciated as their congenial host and eminent colleague.
 Klein and Rosseland produced the institute's first publication even before it opened.

-The Bohr model worked well for hydrogen and ionized single electron Helium which impressed Einstein, but could not explain more complex elements.
+The Bohr model worked well for hydrogen and ionized single-electron helium, which impressed Einstein but could not explain more complex elements.
 By 1919, Bohr was moving away from the idea that electrons orbited the nucleus and developed heuristics to describe them.
-The rare-earth elements posed a particular classification problem for chemists, because they were so chemically similar.
+The rare-earth elements posed a particular classification problem for chemists because they were so chemically similar.
 An important development came in 1924 with Wolfgang Pauli's discovery of the Pauli exclusion principle, which put Bohr's models on a firm theoretical footing.
-Bohr was then able to declare that the as-yet-undiscovered element 72 was not a rare-earth element, but an element with chemical properties similar to those of zirconium.
-(Elements had been predicted and discovered since 1871 by chemical properties) and Bohr was immediately challenged by the French chemist Georges Urbain, who claimed to have discovered a rare-earth element 72, which he called "celtium".
+Bohr was then able to declare that the as-yet-undiscovered element 72 was not a rare-earth element but an element with chemical properties similar to those of zirconium.
+(Elements had been predicted and discovered since 1871 by chemical properties), and Bohr was immediately challenged by the French chemist Georges Urbain, who claimed to have discovered a rare-earth element 72, which he called "celtium".
 At the Institute in Copenhagen, Dirk Coster and George de Hevesy took up the challenge of proving Bohr right and Urbain wrong.
 Starting with a clear idea of the chemical properties of the unknown element greatly simplified the search process.
 They went through samples from Copenhagen's Museum of Mineralogy looking for a zirconium-like element and soon found it.
-The element, which they named hafnium (Hafnia being the Latin name for Copenhagen) turned out to be more common than gold.
+The element, which they named hafnium (hafnia being the Latin name for Copenhagen), turned out to be more common than gold.